Best Brunch Spots in Leeds City Centre: Independent Cafes and Restaurants You’ll Love

 20-22 Lands Lane, Leeds LS1 6LB

-Farmhouse has been one of Harrogate’s most loved brunch spots for some time now and in August 2023, the indie favourite opened a second venue in Leeds city centre.
-Boasting spacious, contemporary interiors and a varied menu of breakfast favourites, brilliant brunchtime creations, various internationally inspired lunches, juicy burgers and crafted cocktails, this popular eatery has already received countless glowing reviews.
+Farmhouse has long been one of Harrogate’s most loved brunch spots, and in August 2023, the independent favourite opened a second venue right in Leeds city centre.
+With its spacious, contemporary interiors and a menu that spans breakfast classics, inventive brunch dishes, globally inspired lunches, juicy burgers and crafted cocktails, it’s no surprise this new addition is already earning rave reviews.

-There’s something for everyone at one of the newest brunch spots in Leeds!
-Those seeking something healthy and nutritious are well catered for with tasty Acai bowls, Japanese rice bowls, superfood salads and more.
-For a heartier start to the day, there’s a cracking Full English with all the expected components, Shakshuka, Eggs Benedict, Smashed Avo on Toast and much more.
+There truly is something for everyone at one of the newest brunch spots in Leeds city centre.
+If you’re in the mood for something light and nourishing, the menu features acai bowls, Japanese rice bowls and superfood salads.
+For a more indulgent start to the day, you’ll find a hearty Full English, Shakshuka, Eggs Benedict, Smashed Avocado on Toast and plenty more brunch favourites.

-I highly recommend the Farmhouse Benedict which comprises two sourdough crumpets topped with potato rosti, turkey bacon, two poached eggs, crispy halloumi and hollandaise sauce.
-It’s super filling and absolutely delicious!
+A personal highlight is the Farmhouse Benedict.
+Served on sourdough crumpets, it’s layered with potato rosti, turkey bacon, two perfectly poached eggs, crispy halloumi and a generous drizzle of hollandaise.
+It’s filling, comforting and absolutely delicious.

 Visit Website